eunid/netID-docs/docs/sso/doc_sso_developer.md

 ![High Level Authentication Code Flow](../diagrams/out/seq_sso_overview.svg)

-??? info "Detailed description of diagram"
+??? info "Detailed description of the sequence diagram"
     1. The end user initiates a process on the client's site that involves the use of netID.
     2. At this point, the client generates a netID button for an authorize request and redirects the end user to the SSO broker.
     3. The SSO broker validates the client's authorize request.